Ideas for Timelines

 As you move through your studies, you can create a visual timeline in your house.
 Some people make or buy a drawn-out timeline with pre-populated increments on a page.
 While this can be useful for a limited project, it is not a recommended approach because it doesn’t allow for adding in new information.
 And there will always be new information you want to add!

-To solve this problem, we want timelines that can grow with us.
-Here is the timeline our family is currently using.
+To solve this problem, we want creative timelines that can grow with us.
+Another timeline example is this one that our family is currently using.
 These are the tags, twine, and the mini clothespins we used.
 The whole project was about $15 and has provided years of engagement.
 There are obviously countless creative alternatives to this, so find one that works for you and your aesthetic.

 As you move through the outline of the timeline you make, you can add tags with dates, major events, and people.
 Each week you can clip these on in chronological order.